elastic/apm-integration-testing/README.md

 - Docker
 - Python (version 3 preferred)

 This repo is tested with Python 3 but best effort is made to make starting/stopping environments work with Python 2.7.
+To change the default `PYTHON` version you have to set `PYTHON` environment variable to something like `PYTHON=python2`.

 ### Docker